wasmerio/old-docs.wasmer.io/integrations/rust/examples/handling-errors.md

 It's important to keep in mind that that compiling in `release` mode reduces the amount of debug information available by default.
 Debug information can be enabled with the `[profile.release]` section in the `Cargo.toml`, simple add `debug = true` to this section and your release builds will include debug information.

-Next, let's take a look at how we can interrupt an executing WASM module.
+Next, let's take a look at how we can interrupt an executing Wasm module.